 Mortgages and pensions, on the other hand, schedule payments at the beginning of each month.
 Because of the earlier payment, such advance annuities require an adjustment factor.

 Quite intuitively, payments moved to the beginning of periods earn another period interest i.
-Since this happens for all of the payments, a multiplication of deferred annuities by a factor (1 + i) provides valuations for advance annuities.
+Since this happens for all of the payments, one simply needs to multiply the expressions for deferred annuities by a factor (1 + i) to get valuation formulas for advance annuities.

-As a final note, the height of payments C that savings FV fund results from a simple rearrangement of Equations (1) and (2).
+Also note that the height of regular payments C that can be generated from lump sums results from simple rearrangements of Equations (1) and (2).

 Usage Examples of Annuity Calculation Formulas